JayMartMedia/templates/README.md

 # Overview

-This repo contains templates that can be used to quickly set up a new app
+This repo contains templates that can be used to quickly set up a new app or tool

 # Templates